tornadoweb/tornado/docs/guide/running.rst

 Running behind a load balancer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-When running behind a load balancer like nginx, it is recommended to
+When running behind a load balancer like `nginx <http://nginx.net/>`_,
-pass ``xheaders=True`` to the `.HTTPServer` constructor.
-This will tell
+it is recommended to pass ``xheaders=True`` to the `.HTTPServer` constructor.
-Tornado to use headers like ``X-Real-IP`` to get the user's IP address
+This will tell Tornado to use headers like ``X-Real-IP`` to get the user's
-instead of attributing all traffic to the balancer's IP address.
+IP address instead of attributing all traffic to the balancer's IP address.

 This is a barebones nginx config file that is structurally similar to
 the one we use at FriendFeed.
 It assumes nginx and the Tornado servers